pdubroy/til/js/2025-09-17-Faster-formatting-and-linting.md

 [lint-staged]: https://www.npmjs.com/package/lint-staged

 Recently, I noticed that running `pnpm format` in the [Ohm repo](https://github.com/ohmjs/ohm) took over 4 seconds to format and lint everything, which is way. too. long.
-With a few small changes, I was able to get it down to ~425ms.
+With a few small changes, I was able to get it down to under a second.

 ## prettier -> biome